How to choose the right award level for your students

 To choose the right CREST Award for your students, think about their age and ability, and how much time they can commit to the project.

 • Star Awards are typically completed by 3-7 year olds.
-Students complete a series of 8 Star challenges, recording them in a Star passport and building up to a Star Award.
+Students complete a series of 6 to 8 Star challenges, recording them in a Star passport and building up to a Star Award.
 Activities are designed to last about an hour, and you don't need to be a teacher or have a science background to run them.
 Each activity includes an organiser’s card with instructions, highlighted safety points and a resource list.

 • SuperStar Awards are typically completed by 7-11 year olds.
-Students complete a series of 8 SuperStar challenges, recording them in a SuperStar passport and building up to a SuperStar Award.
+Students complete a series of 6 to 8 SuperStar challenges, recording them in a SuperStar passport and building up to a SuperStar Award.
 Activities are designed to last about an hour, and you don't need to be a teacher or have a science background to run them.
 Each activity includes an organiser’s card with instructions, highlighted safety points and a resource list.

 • Discovery Awards are typically completed by 11-14-year-olds.
 A Discovery project involves five or more hours of group work, assessed by the teacher or group leader.
 Students usually complete their project during a Discovery Day, using a Discovery Passport to help structure and reflect on their work.